snehjetwani/GameOfLife/README.md

 # GameOfLife
-Implementation of the popular Game Of Life created using a two-dimensional array.
+A recreation of Conway's Game Of Life created using two-dimensional arrays.